-The term "dry shampoo" typically refers to powered or spray powder products that are designed to refresh hair between washes and reduce oil.
-In recent years, many brands have started to innovate dry shampoos in the form of foams or creams that turn into a powder following application.
+"Dry shampoo" refers to powered or spray powder products that refresh hair between washes and reduce oil.
+In recent years, many brands have started to innovate dry shampoos as foams or creams that become powder following application.

 Regardless of the formulation, dry shampoo is typically made of ingredients that absorb oil when applied to dirty hair, explains Marcus.
-"These ingredients may include starch, clay, and talc or alcohol," she adds.
-Zubritsky agrees and warns that some dry shampoos can contain fragrance, butane, or propane—all of which can be irritating to sensitive scalps.
-Since dry shampoo stays in the hair until the next wash, it's important to make sure that none of the ingredients are irritating to your scalp.
+"These ingredients may include starch, clay, talc, or alcohol," she adds.
+Zubritsky agrees and warns that some dry shampoos can contain fragrance, butane, or propane—all of which can irritate sensitive scalps.
+Since dry shampoo stays in the hair until the next wash, it's important to ensure that none of the ingredients harm your scalp.

-While called "shampoo," Zubritsky says it's important to understand that dry shampoo does not actually clean or shampoo the scalp.
-"Dry shampoo uses ingredients like starch to help absorb the excess oil, grease, and sebum that our scalp produces," but does not actually provide any cleansing.
+"Dry shampoo uses ingredients like starch to help absorb the excess oil, grease, and sebum that our scalp produces," says Zubritsky, adding that it does not provide any cleansing.
 Dry shampoo is not rinsed out like traditional shampoo, so it's important to understand that it can build up on the scalp and begin to impact the health of the hair and scalp.

-Marcus agrees, adding: "Whereas traditional shampoo cleanses the hair by grabbing on to dirt or oil which is then rinsed away with water, dry shampoos instead work by absorbing the oil in the scalp and helping hair to appear fresher when a traditional water-based shampoo is not possible."
-There is research to suggest that ethanol-based dry shampoo can have an antibiotic effect, making it both an esthetic and hygienic hair treatment, but this is not the case for other dry shampoos.
-Dry shampoo primarily functions to improve the appearance of the hair by minimizing the appearance of oil, but it can have other benefits for the appearance of hair and the ease of styling.
+Marcus agrees, adding: "Whereas traditional shampoo cleanses the hair by grabbing on to dirt or oil which is then rinsed away with water, dry shampoos instead work by absorbing the oil in the scalp and helping hair to appear, fresher, when a traditional water-based shampoo is not possible."
+Research suggests that ethanol-based dry shampoo can have an antibiotic effect, making it both an esthetic and hygienic hair treatment, but this is not the case for other dry shampoos.
+Dry shampoo primarily improves the appearance of the hair by minimizing the appearance of oil.
+Still, it can have additional benefits for the appearance of hair and the ease of styling.

-- Absorbs scalp and hair oil: As both of our experts explained, the primary benefit of using dry shampoo is its ability to absorb oil, masking the appearance of an oily scalp.
-Dry shampoo is effective at targeting oil after the gym, after applying too many conditioning products, or even just hiding the fact that you haven't washed your hair in days.
+- Absorbs scalp and hair oil: As our experts explained, the primary benefit of using dry shampoo is its ability to absorb oil, masking the appearance of an oily scalp.

 - Boosts volume: Oil often weighs hair down, especially at the roots.
 In absorbing oil, dry shampoo gives more volume to the hair starting at the scalp.
-Additionally, spray dry shampoos in particular can offer some hairspray-like hold that boosts volume as well.
+Additionally, spray dry shampoos, in particular, can offer some hairspray-like hold that boosts volume.

 - Adds texture to hair: As Marcus pointed out, dry shampoo typically contains starch, clay, or talc, all of which add texture to the hair.
 These ingredients can make styling easier, particularly for those with thin hair that does not hold waves or curls.
-You can even use a little bit of dry shampoo to help secure a bobby pin that is slipping out of smooth hair.
+You can even use a little dry shampoo to help secure a bobby pin slipping out of smooth hair.

+Both experts stress that you want to apply dry shampoo by targeting the source of the oil on your scalp and use it sparingly—a little goes a long way.
 The biggest mistake you can make when applying dry shampoo to treat oil is to apply it to the strands instead of the scalp.
-Both experts stress that you want to target the source of the oil at your scalp and use it sparingly—a little goes a long way.
 They both offered the following tips to ensure a successful dry shampoo:

 - Apply it directly to the scalp: "I recommend applying only to the oily parts of the scalp and ensuring you are spraying it at least six inches away from your scalp for an even distribution," explains Zubritsky.

 - Apply it before a workout: Why wait for the oil to overwhelm your hair?
-If you know you don't have time for a shower after the gym, apply your dry shampoo before your workout to soak up the sweat and oil that accumulates.
-At the end of your workout, just check for any missed spots and brush out your hair.
+If you don't have time to shower after the gym, apply your dry shampoo before your workout to soak up the accumulated sweat and oil.
+Check for any missed spots at the end of your workout, and brush out your hair.

-While the application method is important, it is also important to find the right dry shampoo for your hair type and oil level.
-"I personally love Batiste dry shampoo—it's affordable and works great.
-I have dark roots, so I use the Divine Dark ($9); it doesn't leave any white residue on my scalp.
-If you have a drier or more sensitive scalp, I like Klorane's Dry Shampoo With Oat Milk ($20) because it's light on the fragrance, gently formulated, and does not contain ingredients that are known to cause irritation," shares Zubritsky.
+While the application method is important, finding the right dry shampoo for your hair type and oil level is also essential.
+"I love Batiste dry shampoo—it's affordable and works great.
+I have dark roots, so I use the Divine Dark ($10); it doesn't leave any white residue on my scalp.
+If you have a drier or more sensitive scalp, I like Klorane's Dry Shampoo With Oat Milk ($20) because it's light on the fragrance, gently formulated, and does not contain ingredients that are known to irritate," shares Zubritsky.

 "I love the Aloxxi Dry Shampoo ($22) because not only is it good for all hair types and hair colors, but the invisible formula doesn't leave a heavy residue on the hair.
 Also, ingredients such as natural clay, rice, and potato starches absorb any excess oil and impurities," shares Marcus.